Supervising Health, Safety, Wellbeing and Environment of Construction Works

 Prior knowledge that will help with this topic

-• Basic understanding of construction methods and processes.
+• A basic understanding of construction processes and materials is beneficial.

 Key Terminology